MahmoudAbdelFatah/two-tier-aws-app-using-terraform-IaC/README.md

 ## Project Overview

-Terraform project to configure AWS services for a backend App.
+Terraform project to provision AWS resources for a backend App.
+Configure the instance using ansible, then deploy the application from a docker image using jenkins pipeline.

 ## Objectives

-- Use Terraform to configure AWS services
+- Use Terraform to configure AWS resources
 - Use the S3 bucket to state management file
 - Use DynamoDB to lock sync terraform apply
 - Use Lambda Trigger to detect changes in the state file and send the email by SES service